 - First day response: contact parents if a reason for absence has not been provided and record this information accordingly.
-A phone call or text will be made to parents. - Update attendance registers daily - Comments used in SIMS to record absence reasons - Document persisitent absences on CPOMS - Regularly monitor every half term and analyse data to identify attendance concerns and to target attendance improvement support for those who need it most, particularly vulnerable groups. - Attendance concern letters sent home to parents - Attendance overview provided half termly to keyworkers to support planning & assessment files - Attendance meetings held with Headteacher for poor attendance - Promote regular attendance through the school newsletter
+A phone call or text will be made to parents. - Update attendance registers daily - Comments used in SIMS to record absence reasons. - Document persisitent absences on CPOMS - Family support worker will regularly monitor every half term and analyse data to identify attendance concerns and to target attendance improvement support for those who need it most, particularly vulnerable groups. - Attendance concern letters sent home to parents - Attendance overview provided half termly to keyworkers to support planning & assessment files - Attendance meetings held with Headteacher/Family Support Worker for poor attendance - Promote regular attendance through the school newsletter and attendance tree board